Claus1/unigui/README.md

 ### Table handlers. ###
-complete, modify and update have the same format as the others elements, but value is consisted from the cell value and its position in the table.
+complete, modify and update have the same format as the others handlers, but value is consisted from the cell value and its position in the table.

 ```